Your rights as a renter in Croatia

 Some of them like to check out the apartment while you are at work or traveling somewhere, but this is NOT OKAY.
 If you get the impression that your landlord is concerned, arrange a meeting to show that everything is fine within the apartment.

-The Croatian government made access to the internet a human right in 2015, making it only one of a handful of countries that has done so.
-This actually is included in a different law, but it is definitely important enough to be noted as part of a discussion on renter’s rights.
+The Croatian government made access to the internet a human right in 2015, making it only one of a handful of countries that have done so.
+This is defined by Zakon o elektroničkim komunikacijama (Law on electronic communications), but it is definitely important enough to be noted as part of a discussion on renter rights.
+The law is available here.

 Before signing a contract, explore the apartment and the building thoroughly.
 Check to see if anything is missing or broken.
 Make sure you test both the heating and cooling devices.
 In addition, it wouldn’t hurt to take a walk around the neighborhood to see where the closest markets and public transport stops are.